tdogubo/system-design-101/README.md

 Continuous Integration (CI) automates the build, test, and merge process.
 It runs tests whenever code is committed to detect integration issues early.
 This encourages frequent code commits and rapid feedback.

-Continuous Delivery (CD) automates release processes like infrastructure changes and deployment.
+Continuous Delivery (CD) automates release processes like infrastructure changes [ (More on infrastructure as a code) ](https://aws.amazon.com/what-is/iac/#:~:text=Infrastructure%20as%20code%20(IaC)%20is,%2C%20database%20connections%2C%20and%20storage.) and deployment.
 It ensures software can be released reliably at any time through automated workflows.
 CD may also automate the manual testing and approval steps required before production deployment.

 Section 3 - CI/CD Pipeline